This is the multi-page printable view of this section. Click here to print.

 port: 80

-Apply it: kubectl apply -f route.yaml
+Apply both: kubectl apply -f app.yaml -f route.yaml

 Verify

-kubectl -n team-a get gateway team-a -o jsonpath='{.status.addresses[0].value}'
+kubectl -n gateway get gateway shared -o jsonpath='{.status.addresses[0].value}'

-curl -v https://echo.team-a.example.com/
+curl -v https://team-a.example.com/

+Accepted: True and ResolvedRefs: True mean the cross-namespace attach worked.
 The backend should see the real client IP in X-Forwarded-For and X-Envoy-External-Address.

 Common mistakes

-• Setting proxyProtocol.optional: true — opens you up to clients that don’t send the header bypassing client-IP enforcement.
+• Setting proxyProtocol.optional: true: opens you up to clients that don’t send the header bypassing client-IP enforcement.
 Keep it false.

-• Testing with curl from outside the load balancer — PROXY-protocol traffic isn’t valid HTTP.
+• Testing with curl from outside the load balancer: PROXY-protocol traffic isn’t valid HTTP.
 Always go through the load balancer’s VIP.

 Advanced usage